 Elijah fared well in the showdown on Mount Carmel but caved in to depression in the aftermath of his greatest victory.
 He made the journey from obscurity (during the years of drought), to public notoriety (on Mount Carmel), then to running for his life!
-Jezebel

-Our handicaps become assets.
-Our deficiency becomes an occasion for His sufficiency! threatened revenge for the slaying of the prophets of Baal.
+Jezebel threatened revenge for the slaying of the prophets of Baal.
 In the midst of despair he cried out to God, "I'm the only one left and I'm about to die."
 God's answer was a slight rebuke and a shocking revelation, "I've got 7,000 who have never bowed a knee to Baal.
 Now, go anoint a successor to your ministry!"
 (See 1 Kings 19.)